Can You Reserve a Hotel Without Paying Upfront?

 If you are departing from Delhi for a Schengen appointment scheduled right before a weekend, create your PDF packet on the booking page, not from the first email, and re-check the booking status the next day.
 Weekend processing gaps can hide a silent cancellation until Monday, and you want a confirmation that still shows “Confirmed” when the visa center forwards your file.

-In 2026, embassies and visa centers will rely more on fast verification than long explanations.
+A concise, internally consistent confirmation is easier to assess than a collection of screenshots and explanations.
 A pay-at-property confirmation can still raise a flag if the reservation behaves differently in the hotel’s system than it looks in your PDF.

 Visa Applicant Mistake Checklist (The Stuff That Causes “Booking Not Found”)